 The Commission's 2018 decision to exempt these SIDS from the seabird measures was based on analysis by the Secretariat of the Pacific Community (SPC), which showed the fishing effort within these SIDS' EEZs posed a minimal risk to seabirds.
-Relative fishing effort within these SIDS' EEZs was 0.25% of total effort within the area of 30°-25°S. The decision reflects that the cost of implementing the measures for the five SIDS would be a disproportionate burden for minimal conservation benefit.
+Relative fishing effort within these SIDS' EEZs was 0.25% of total effort within the area of 25°S - 30°S. The decision reflects that the cost of implementing the measures for the five SIDS would be a disproportionate burden for minimal conservation benefit.

 The scientific rationale for the SIDS exemption remains unchanged.
-In 2024, New Zealand re-ran the assessment with fishing effort data between 2019-2023.
-The assessment showed that the risk to seabirds is now slightly smaller, with only 0.2% of fishing effort happening within the EEZs of exempt SIDs (SC20-EB-IP27).
+The SSP provided an update to SC21 in SC21-EB-IP-17 using the most recent data up to 2024.
+The assessment showed that the relative risk to seabirds is now even smaller, with less than 0.2% of fishing effort in the area between 25°S and 30°S happening within the EEZs of exempt SIDS in any one year.

-Recommendation 2: improve mitigation requirements south of 30°S by requiring effective combinations of mitigation methods
+5.2 Recommendation 2: combinations of mitigation methods south of 30°S